digitalerase/deployer-extended-database/README.rst

 to dev instance.
 We will run following command on you local instance:
 ::

-   dep db:copy live --options=target:dev
+   dep db:copy production --options=target:staging

 Here are the tasks that will be run in background:

 In below description:
-   * source instance = live
+   * source instance = production
-   * target instance = dev
+   * target instance = staging
-   * local instance = local
+   * local instance = development

-1) First it runs ``dep db:export live --options=dumpcode:123456`` task on source instance.
+1) First it runs ``dep db:export production --options=dumpcode:123456`` task on source instance.
 The dumps from export task are stored in folder "{{deploy_path}}/.dep/databases/dumps/" on target instance.

-2) Then it runs ``db:download live --options=dumpcode:123456`` on local instance to download dump files from live instance from folder "{{deploy_path}}/.dep/databases/dumps/" to local instance to folder "{{deploy_path}}/.dep/databases/dumps/".
+2) Then it runs ``db:download production --options=dumpcode:123456`` on local instance to download dump files from live instance from folder "{{deploy_path}}/.dep/databases/dumps/" to local instance to folder "{{deploy_path}}/.dep/databases/dumps/".

-3) Then it runs ``db:process local --options=dumpcode:123456`` on local instance to make some operations directly on SQL dumps files.
+3) Then it runs ``db:process development --options=dumpcode:123456`` on local instance to make some operations directly on SQL dumps files.

-4) Then it runs ``db:upload dev --options=dumpcode:123456`` on local instance.
-This task takes dump files with code:123456 and send it to dev instance and store it in folder "{{deploy_path}}/.dep/databases/dumps/".
+4) Then it runs ``db:upload staging --options=dumpcode:123456`` on local instance.
+This task takes dump files with code:123456 and send it to staging instance and store it in folder "{{deploy_path}}/.dep/databases/dumps/".

-5) Finally it runs ``db:import dev --options=dumpcode:123456`` on target instance.
+5) Finally it runs ``db:import staging --options=dumpcode:123456`` on target instance.
 This task reads dumps with code:123456 from folder
    "{{deploy_path}}/.dep/databases/dumps/" on dev instance and import it to database.

 6) At the very end it removes dumps it just imported in step 5 with command ``db:rmdump dev --options=dumpcode:123456``